 In addition to a positive effect on improved cognitive function, omega-3 fatty acids are known to have potent anti-inflammatory properties, which in turn may support the treatment of some conditions, such as asthma, URTI (upper respiratory tract), skin conditions in young children.
 For instance, some studies have brought promising evidence, showing that taking a fish-oil capsule containing 120 mg of combined DHA and EPA daily helped relieve asthma-related symptoms in children, whereas another study among Swedish children revealed that regular fish consumption in life might reduce the risk of rhinitis and eczema, caused by allergies.

 Although there might be some side effects in children after taking omega-3 supplements, those are generally very mild and can be caused only if taking extremely high amounts of fish oil.
 It could include bad breath, nausea, heartburn, stomach upset, and diarrhoea.
 So make sure your kid follows the recommended omega-3 dosage to reduce their risk of unpleasant side effects.
 To do so, you can also introduce omega-3 supplements in a lower dose and increase them gradually to develop tolerance.

 Omega-3 supplements should be avoided by children who are allergic to fish or shellfish, and so it's better to opt for plant-based supplements rich in omega-3, like algae or flaxseed oil or you can boost your child's intake by adding foods high in omega-3 fatty acids, such as nuts and seeds to their diet.

 The dosage for children depends on age and gender, and the best and safest way is to follow the instructions on the package.
-Generally, it is indicated that 120–1,300 mg of combined DHA and EPA per day can be beneficial for children.
-However, to reduce any adverse reactions, it's best to seek advice from a trusted healthcare professional before introducing your child to the supplements.
+Also, in order to reduce any adverse reactions, it's best to seek advice from a trusted healthcare professional before introducing your child to the supplements.